osmanhajiyev/osmanhajiyev.github.io/about.md

 <img class='my_image' src='../websiteDocuments/profilePic.jpeg' alt='profilePic'/>

+<a href ="../websiteDocuments/Osman-Hajiyev-Resume.pdf">Click here to view my Resume in PDF format</a>

 Hi!

 This website is still not finished and it will be finished soon, but here is some basic information: